nathantannar4/NTComponents/README.md

 pod 'NTComponents'
 ```

-To get the full benefits import `NTComponents` wherever you import UIKit
+Now, rather than importing UIKit use the following

 ``` swift
 import NTComponents
 ```
 #### Manually
-1. Download and drop ```NTComponents.xcproject``` in your project.
+1. Download and open ```NTComponents.xcproject```
+2. Build the framework
-2. Link the NTComponents.framework product to your projects binaries
+2. Copy the NTComponents.framework product to your project

 ## Release History